mongodb/docs/mms/source/advanced-usage.rst

 The MMS web console provides an extensive set of features for analyzing the statistics collected by the MMS agent.
 For a basic overview of the console, see the :doc:`usage </usage>` documentation.
-This document provides a more in depth guide to the MMS console.
+This document provides a more in-depth guide to the MMS console.

 .. contents::